Import OST File into Live Exchange Mailbox

 - Click the ‘Start Migration’ button to begin the migration process.

 - The migration process is underway and can be monitored through the progress bar.
-You have the option to pause or resume the operation at any point.
+You have the option to pause and resume the operation at any point.
 Once it's finished, EdbMails will display a confirmation message indicating that the migration was successfully completed.